Bringing your pride and joy into this world is one of the most significant events in any parent’s life!

 Double the savings you deposit into your child’s CDA with Dollar-for-Dollar matching

 You can grow your child’s CDA savings even more by leveraging the Dollar-for-Dollar matching benefit.
-For every dollar you deposit into the account, the government will match it, up to $3,000 for your first and second child, up to $9,000 for your third and fourth child and up to $15,000 for your fifth and subsequent children.
+For every dollar you deposit into the account, the government will match it, up to $3,000 for your first and second child, up to $6,000 for your second child, up to $9,000 for your third and fourth child and up to $15,000 for your fifth and subsequent children.

 The account can be kept open until your child is 12 years old, so use the time to leverage the dollar-for-dollar matching!
 Should there be unused funds in the CDA after your child turns 13, they will be transferred to his or her Post-Secondary Education Account (PSEA), and subsequently, to his or her CPF Ordinary Account at age 30.

 Take care of healthcare costs with the MediSave Grant for Newborns

 After registering your newborn’s birth, $4,000 will be credited into a MediSave Account created for him or her.

 This can be used to pay for MediShield Life premiums, recommended childhood vaccinations on the National Childhood Immunisation Programme, hospitalisation and applicable outpatient treatments.